fastrgv/RetroArcade/README.md

 ===============================================================
 ## Introduction

-RetroArcade is a highly portable collection of ASCII arcade games with sound that run in a commandline terminal on Windows and Gnu/Linux.
+RetroArcade is a highly portable collection of ASCII arcade games with sound that run in a commandline terminal on Windows, OSX, and most any Linux distro.
 Includes SpaceInvaders, Pacman & Frogger.
 Includes full source code.

 -----------------------------------------------------------
 Featuring